sampriti026/Orbis-Hackathon/README.md

 # iBuilder

 IBuilder is a decentralised platform for indie builders to pitch their products and launch their own crowdfund, with crowdfund contract.
+You can access the website here  - https://orbis-hackathon.vercel.app

 ## 👩‍💻 Authors